xraypy/feff85exafs/wrappers/fortran/README_potph.md

- 6. Call the libpotph library, which sorts the input cluster, computes the muffin tin potentials, and writes phase shifts to a file as specified by the phpad argument..
+ 6. Call the libpotph library, which sorts the input cluster, computes the muffin tin potentials, and writes phase shifts to a file as specified by the phpad argument.

 ## Arguments of the libpotph subroutine